tweag/nickel/doc/basics/typing.md

 switches it back to untyped.

 At this point, you may feel confused.
-We have static types on one side, we have contracts on the other, but static type annotations actually behaves the same at runtime, and contract annotations also have an effect on the typechecker.
-What's more, they look like they cover similar use cases (check that some value has a specific shape or behavior), and the annotations are written in the same type syntax.
-How do we know when to use one and not the other?
+We have static types on one side, we have contracts on the other, but static type annotation actually behaves the same at runtime, and contract annotations also have an effect on the typechecker.
+What's more, they look like they cover similar use cases (check that some value has a specific shape or behavior), and the annotations are written in the same type syntax, differing only in the symbols `:` and `|`.
+How do we know when to use one or the other in practice?
 Take a look at [Type versus contracts: when to?](./types-vs-contracts.md)!